General BPA Information

 - Environmental Analysis Information: Data regarding BPA's environmental analyses of the potential effects of proposed actions on air, water, wetlands, endangered species, the social environment, and economies:

-: Information about total dissolved gas (TDG) at dams and reservoirs in the Columbia River Basin.
+- Detailed Total Dissolved Gas (TDG) Reports: Information about TDG at dams and reservoirs in the Columbia River Basin.
 Includes hourly spill data for each dam.

-: Developed by USACE in coordination with BPA and regional Federal, State, and Tribal fish agencies, these plans describe year-round operations and maintenance actions to provide fish passage and protection at the eight Corps projects on the lower Columbia and Snake rivers.
-Plans dating from 2005 include the Federal court-ordered spill requirements.
+- Fish Passage Plans: Developed by USACE in coordination with BPA and regional federal, state, and tribal fish agencies, these plans describe year-round operations and maintenance actions to provide fish passage and protection at the eight Corps projects on the lower Columbia and Snake rivers.
+Plans dating from 2005 include the federal court-ordered spill requirements.